You are here

-Duration: Three hours self-study (available for four weeks between 1st and 26th June 2020)
+Duration: Three hours self-study (available for two weeks between 7th and 18th December 2020)

 *If you have not registered for any of the other courses in this series, you will need to create a free account to access the module.

 Teachers working with migrants and refugees with all ages and levels

 Before your course starts, we recommend accessing the following resources:

 - Facebook group - To get the most out of the course, join the Facebook group for course participants, practitioners, researchers and course developers to get support and advice from peers.
 This is where your moderators will be able to respond to your questions and help you with guidance.